watmildon/HighSchoolMascotMap/README.md

 * [mascot](https://wiki.openstreetmap.org/wiki/Key:mascot)
 * [mascot:iconography](https://wiki.openstreetmap.org/wiki/Key:mascot:iconography)

-If you know the mascot for a local school, please feel free to add it to the database!
+If you know the mascot for a local school, please add it to the database!

 I am also running a set of [MapRoulette](https://maproulette.org/) tasks that help coordinate and organize mapping of this type.
 You can find them in the [HighSchoolTagging project](https://maproulette.org/browse/projects/59042).